Hill Sprints

 Conditioning and Mental Toughness

 In addition hill sprints build mental toughness.
 With each step your CAN go a little faster.
 When your lungs are burning and your legs are about to collapse you can keep going and you can go faster.
 But its hard.
-You must force yourself to do it…and that takes toughness.
+You can force yourself to do it…and that takes toughness.
 The fact is you can always push yourself a little bit harder.
 Just a tiny bit faster.
 This is why hill sprints are in my opinion one of the best ways to build this trait.

 How to do a Hill Sprint Workout